Yeg-dr/Employee_Attrition_Prediction/readme.md

 ## 🚀 Purpose

-This project is not intended for production but as a learning tool to practice:
+**This project is not intended for production but as a learning tool to practice:**

-Exploratory data analysis
+* Exploratory data analysis

-Data preprocessing
+* Data preprocessing

-Model training and evaluation
+* Model training and evaluation

-Visualization and interpretation
+* Visualization and interpretation

 It will continue to grow and improve as I learn more about machine learning and best practices in data science.

+---

+With love and pation by Yeg 🪼